electronicsleep/AnsibleTools/README.md

 Bootstrap tools/examples for Ansible infrastructure DevOps automation.
 Shows some of the simple concepts and also includes some Python Boto3 examples.

-Ansible and Python can be used together to get more power and control.
+Ansible and Python can be used together for additional host logging and control.

 #### MacOS Install